 --query "{state:diskState, owner:managedBy}"

-# Reattach to correct VM
+# Reattach to VM

 az vm disk attach